wzhuspace/Magical-Portal-MR/README.md

 <h2> ⚠️ Note</h2>
 This project was created in late 2022.
-Limitations in speech recognition and image generation accuracy at the time influenced the final outcome.
+Limitations in speech recognition and image generation accuracy at the time may have influenced the final outcome.

 <h2> 🔎 Features</h2>